Introduction to the role of women in STEM

 They are exposed to unfounded stereotypes and unnecessary comments every day, besides also being severely underpaid for the job that they do, and they don’t even have an exemplary figure to follow when things get hard.

 But the world seems to be going in the right direction as more and more initiatives come both from world organizations and individuals that want to put an end to this injustice and give women equal opportunities.
-However, even though society has already reclaimed some of women’s rights, the fight is still ongoing.
+However, even though society has already reclaimed some of the women’s rights, the fight is still ongoing.

 There are a lot of minds to change before reaching the ultimate goal.